netd-tud/netd-scaninfo/index.md

 ## Contact

+This is a mutual project between HAW Hamburg and Freie Universität Berlin.
 DNS research is conducted by [Marcin Nawrocki](https://www.nawrocki.berlin).
 An email is enough, we will sort it out.